-(If (d) above is found to be satisfied, in the opinion of Planning Board, it may authorize a 5% increase in applicable base density2 unit per acre increase over base density.)
+(If (d) above is found to be satisfied, in the opinion of Planning Board, it may authorize a 3 unit per acre increase over 5% increase in applicable base density.)

-(e) Units are designed to conform with Passive Haus Design standards.
+(e) Units are designed to conform with Passive House (PassivHaus) Design standards.
+Housing units for senior citizens and persons aged 55 years and over housing is provided.

-(if (e) above is found to be satisfied, in the opinion of the Planning Board, it may authorize a 5%-3 unit per acre increase in applicable over base density).
+(If (e) above is found to be satisfied, in the opinion of the Planning Board, it may authorize a 3 unit per acre increase over 5% increase in applicable base density).

-(f) The applicant sets aside 10% or more of lots or dwelling units on the site for "affordable housing" for purchase or rental by those with households of low or moderate incomes.
+(f) The development incorporates at least five elements of environmentally conscious design beyond those elements required to meet Setretch Ceode provisions, including, but not limited to heat pump/geothermal climate controls, smart windows, solar panels, smart outlets, LED lighting, substantial use of pervious pavement, conservation-minded landscaping including drought tolerant plantings, and low-flow water fixtures.
+Elements used to claim incentives using the Passive House Design in (e) above will not count toward the five elements for this incentive.
+The applicant sets aside 10% or more of lots or dwelling units on the site for "affordable housing" for purchase or rental by those with households of low or moderate incomes.
 Such units must count toward the Town's Subsidized Housing Inventory, and be in accordance with the provisions of 760 CMR 45.00, as may be amended.
 The Planning Board shall review and approve the actual percentage distribution of qualifying low versus moderate income units.
-The development incorporates at least five elements of environmentally conscious design including, but not limited to heat pump/geothermal climate controls, smart windows, solar panels, smart outlets, LED lighting, substantial use of pervious pavement, conservation-minded landscaping, and low-flow water fixtures.

-(If (f) above is found to be satisfied, in the opinion of Planning Board, it may authorize a 20% increase in applicable 1.5 unit per acre increase over base density.)
+(If (f) above is found to be satisfied, in the opinion of Planning Board, it may authorize a 1.5 unit per acre increase over 20% increase in applicable base density.)

 Condition Units per acre Additional Units per acre

 Base Density 2

-(a) Additional Open Space Preservation 2
+(a) Additional Open Space Preservation 1

 (b) Substantial Benefit to Town 1.5

 (c) Senior Housing 1.5

-(d) Affordable Housing 2
+(d) Affordable Housing 3

+Condition Units per acre Additional Units per acre

-(e) Passive Haus 3
+(e) Passive House (PassivHaus) 3

 (f) Environmentally Conscious 1.5

 Maximum Density if all conditions met 10